 “Questions from the Clinic- What footwear should I wear and should I forefoot run?”

-By James Debenham, Director and Senior Physiotherapist, Elite Triathlete and Coach.
+By Dr James Debenham PhD), Director and Senior Physiotherapist, Researcher, Elite Triathlete and Coach.

 Star Physio West Perth. http://starphysiowa.com.au

 In my role at Star Physio, I spend a great deal of time working with recreational and elite athletes as they return from a variety of running-related injuries.
 Some injuries are mild while others are severe and have caused limited sports participation for many years.
 Common themes emerge when working with these athletes and I thought I would share my thoughts on one topic that has been in the press this week.

 A recent study out of the UK (http://www.ncbi.nlm.nih.gov/pubmed/27387292) has been reported on heavily in the media http://www.canberratimes.com.au/lifestyle/health-and-wellbeing/fitness/runners-who-wear-hitech-trainers-more-at-risk-of-injury-20161121-gsuh9w.html

 The study investigated an important biomechanical measure related to running – instantaneous loading rate (ILR), which is how quickly force develops in your leg when your foot hits the ground whilst running.
 The investigators examined if a difference existed in ILR between ‘minimalist’ shoes vs. ‘traditional’ shoes, and between ‘forefoot’ vs ‘rear foot’ running.
 They found that by running in minimalist footwear with a forefoot strike the ILR were significantly lower than any other condition.